vyca2017/content/content/reference/relay-api/subscriptions/generated-subscriptions.md

 alias: eih4eew7re
 path: /docs/reference/relay-api/subscriptions
 layout: REFERENCE
 description: Use subscriptions to receive data updates in realtime.
-Subscriptions in the GraphQL schema are derived from models and relations.
+Subscriptions in the GraphQL schema are derived from types and relations.
 simple_relay_twin: aip7oojeiv
 tags:
   - relay-api